Pleistoscene/winserver2025-sop/README.md

 - **USB:** A flash drive that contains the OS ISO and is used to install the system.
 - **Desktop Experience:** A version of Windows Server that includes a full graphical user interface (GUI), similar to a standard Windows environment.
 - **Disk:** A physical storage device (such as an SSD or HDD) used to install and store the operating system and files.
+- **Hostname:** The name assigned to a computer on a network, used to identify it within that network.

 ---